rs23252/ikea-go-intro/labs/maps/README.md

     j++
   }

-  // find the sum of "cba"
-  letters := "cba"

   // iterating over letters and getting the value of alphabet from map and doing sum sum := 0 for _, char := range letters {